commercialhaskell/stack/doc/yaml_configuration.md

 the same name.
 An extra-dep can be shadowed by a [project package](#packages) of the same name.

+!!! info

+    Some Haskell packages published on Hackage, for example `base` and `ghc`, are referred to as 'wired-in' to one or more versions of GHC or as 'magic'.
+    They can be distinguished from normal packages by the contents of their Cabal files: GHC's `-this-unit-id` option is set as the name of the package without a version.
+For example, the `base.cabal` for `base-4.19.1.0`
+    includes:

+    ~~~yaml
+    -- We need to set the unit id to base (without a version number)
+    -- as it's magic.
+    ghc-options: -this-unit-id base
+    ~~~

+    The GHC boot packages that are 'wired-in' cannot be shaddowed with different versions of the same package.
+Given their dependencies, the use of these boot packages in a build plan may limit what can be specified as an extra-dep.

+    For example, GHC boot package `ghc-9.8.2` has a dependency on `process`.
+Its `*.conf` file identifies the dependency as `process-1.6.18.0-4fb7`.
+If package `ghc-9.8.2` is part of a build plan and a different version of `process` is specified as an extra-dep, during a build, Stack will identify that the build plan refers to two versions of `process` and warn that the build is likely to fail.

+    Stack treats the following as the names of 'wired-in' packages: `base`, `dph-par`, `dph-seq`, `ghc-bignum`, `ghc-prim`, `ghc`, `integer-gmp`,
+    `integer-simple`, `interactive`, `rts` and `template-haskell`.

 ### flags

 Default: `{}`